IBM/dbb/Templates/JenkinsPipeline/README.md

 * [basic pipeline](https://ibm.github.io/z-devops-acceleration-program/docs/branching-model-supporting-pipeline#the-basic-build-pipeline-for-main-epic-and-release-branches) triggered when feature branches are merged into the branch `main`
 * [release pipeline](https://ibm.github.io/z-devops-acceleration-program/docs/branching-model-supporting-pipeline/#the-release-pipeline-with-build-package-and-deploy-stages) to build, package and deploy a release via UCD

-The `Pipeline setup` stage within the [template](Jenkinsfile#L165) configures the subsequent stages, including flags used as conditions when stages and jobs are executed.
+The `Pipeline setup` stage within the [Jenkinsfile](Jenkinsfile#L167) and [JenkinsfileWithWaziDeploy](JenkinsfileWithWaziDeploy#L200) configure the subsequent stages, including flags used as conditions when stages and jobs are executed.
 Please review this stage.

-This template is implementing the recommended [Git branching model for mainframe development](https://ibm.github.io/z-devops-acceleration-program/docs/git-branching-model-for-mainframe-dev).
+These templates are implementing the recommended [Git branching model for mainframe development](https://ibm.github.io/z-devops-acceleration-program/docs/branching/git-branching-model-for-mainframe-dev).
 If you have not done so yet, we recommend to get familiar with the concepts described in this documentation.

 ### Pipeline variables